 European Accessibility Act: What really changes for your website?
 Don't panic!

-We’ll look at what the EAA actually is, who really needs to comply (and good news for many small operations), how accessibility often boils down to good design instead of complex tech tweaks, and what tools—like those in WordPress, Elementor, or plugins like WP Accessibility—can help you handle this without sweating it.
+We’ll cover what the EAA is, who actually needs to comply (with good news for many microbusinesses), how accessibility is often good design rather than complex technical fixes, and which tools—like those built into WordPress, Elementor, or plugins like WP Accessibility—can help you achieve compliance without stress.

-Making your site more accessible might be easier and more rewarding than you think.
+Making your site more accessible may be easier, and more rewarding, than you think.

-What the European Accessibility Act (EAA) Is and Why You Don’t Need to Freak Out
+What the European Accessibility Act (EAA) Is and Why You Don’t Need to Worry

-In simple terms, this is Directive (EU) 2019/882, a European law that sets common accessibility requirements for a bunch of digital products and services sold or offered in the EU.
+Simply put, the EAA is Directive (EU) 2019/882: a European law that sets common accessibility requirements for a wide range of digital products and services in the EU.

-The main goal is both noble and practical: to knock down barriers that stop people with disabilities (there are over 87 million in the EU) from fully using digital tech and services, while also creating a smoother single market for businesses.
+Its purpose is both noble and practical: to remove barriers that prevent people with disabilities (over 87 million in the EU) from fully using digital technologies and services, while supporting a smoother single market for businesses.

-But what exactly does “accessibility” mean here?
-It means designing products and services (including e-commerce sites and other service websites) so that everyone can see, use, and understand them, no matter their physical, sensory, or cognitive abilities.
-Think keyboard-only navigation, alt text for images that screen readers can read, or zoomable text without breaking your layout.
+What does “accessibility” mean here?
+It’s about designing products and services—including e-commerce sites and service websites—so everyone can use and understand them, regardless of their physical, sensory, or cognitive abilities.
+Think: keyboard navigation, alt text for images, or zoomable text without breaking your site.

-Before the EAA, accessibility rules varied wildly across member states, leaving businesses confused and users blocked.
-The EAA fixes that by setting common functional requirements.
+Before the EAA, accessibility rules varied from country to country, making things confusing for businesses and frustrating for users.
+The EAA fixes this with unified functional requirements.

-It’s worth noting that the directive focuses on the outcome (your product or service must be accessible), not prescribing super strict tech specs on how to get there.
-That gives businesses the flexibility to pick the tech solutions that work best for them, often following established international standards like the WCAG (Web Content Accessibility Guidelines).
+Importantly, the directive focuses on the outcome (your product or service must be accessible), without imposing strict technical methods on how you achieve compliance.
+This gives flexibility to use the solutions that work best for you—often in line with internationally recognized standards like the WCAG (Web Content Accessibility Guidelines).

-The EAA isn’t some bureaucratic monster designed to make your life hard.
-It’s a natural move toward a fairer, more inclusive digital world—aligned with ethical and good design principles everyone already respects.
+So, no panic needed.
+The EAA isn’t designed to make your life difficult.
+It’s a logical move towards a fairer, more inclusive digital world—aligned with ethical and good design practices.

-It’s not about overhauling your site overnight, but about gradually adopting practices that benefit all users, not just those with disabilities.
+You’re not expected to overhaul your site overnight, but to gradually adopt practices that benefit all users, not just those with disabilities.

 Good News: Microbusiness Exemption

-Here’s one of the most reassuring bits for many small operations: the European Accessibility Act has specific exemptions.
-Article 35 of Directive (EU) 2019/882 says that accessibility rules don’t apply to microbusinesses providing services.
-That’s huge.
+Here’s some reassurance for small operators: the EAA features specific exemptions.
+Article 35 of Directive (EU) 2019/882 states that accessibility rules don’t apply to microbusinesses providing services.

-2. Annual turnover OR total balance sheet: No more than €2 million.
+2. Annual turnover OR balance sheet total: No more than €2 million.

-If you tick both boxes, the services you offer on your site (like online sales or info covered by the EAA) are exempt from direct accessibility rules.
+If you meet both, the services offered through your site (like online sales or info) are exempt from direct accessibility rules.

-One caveat: the exemption only covers services.
-If your microbusiness sells products that fall under the EAA (computers, smartphones, e-readers, etc.), those products still need to meet accessibility requirements.
+Note: The exemption covers services.
+If your business sells products covered by the EAA (such as tech devices), those products must still meet accessibility requirements.

-Web Accessibility: Not Rocket Science, Just Good Design (You’re Probably Already Doing It)
+Web Accessibility: Mostly Good Design (You’re Likely Already On Track)

-Think about it: a well-designed site is easy to navigate, has clear, structured content, looks good on different devices, and delivers a smooth user experience.
-Those are the same goals accessibility pushes for.
-Here are some concrete examples:
+A well-designed site is easy to navigate, uses clear and logical structure, looks good on any device, and offers a smooth experience.
+These are the same goals as accessibility.

-• Alt Text for Images: Describing images with alt attributes is basic SEO practice, but it’s essential for blind users relying on screen readers to understand what the image shows.
+• Alt Text for Images: Describing images with alt text helps SEO and is vital for users of screen readers.

-• Clear, Consistent Navigation: An intuitive menu, descriptive link text (avoid generic “click here”), and logical site structure help everyone, and they’re critical for keyboard-only navigation or assistive tools.
+• Clear Navigation: Menus, descriptive link text, and logical layouts help everyone, and are critical for keyboard users or assistive tech.

-• Responsive Design: A site that adapts to screens of all sizes (desktop, tablet, mobile) is standard nowadays, and it’s also an accessibility requirement, letting users zoom in or browse comfortably regardless of device.
+• Responsive Design: A site that adapts to all screens (desktop, tablet, mobile) is standard—and also meets accessibility needs.

 No-Stress Tools to Check and Improve Accessibility

-• Skip Links: Hidden links that let keyboard or screen reader users jump straight to main content.
+• Skip Links: Hidden links for jumping straight to main content via keyboard/screen reader.

-• Improved Focus Outline: Makes it clear which element has focus during keyboard navigation.
+• Improved Focus Outline: Makes keyboard navigation focus clearer.

-• Common Fixes: Adds missing labels to search or comment forms, improves generic “Read more” links, removes problematic tabindex or redundant title attributes.
+• Form & Link Fixes: Adds missing labels, improves generic “Read more” links, removes redundant or problematic attributes.

-• Image Management: Flags images without alt text in your media library and forces alt text in the Classic Editor.
+• Image Management: Flags missing alt text and requires alt text in the Classic Editor.

-• Contrast Checker: A basic tool to test color contrast ratios between two colors.
+• Contrast Checker: A simple tool to verify color contrast.

-Running these tools regularly gives you a snapshot of your site’s accessibility health and pinpoints where to focus your efforts.
+Regularly using these tools gives you a clear view of your site’s accessibility and helps you focus improvements.

-1. Microbusiness Exemption: If you have fewer than 10 employees and under €2 million in turnover or balance sheet, your online services are most likely exempt from direct EAA obligations.
-Big relief for many.
+1. Microbusiness Exemption: If you have fewer than 10 employees and under €2 million turnover or balance sheet, your online services are likely exempt.
+A big relief!

-2. Accessibility = Good Design: Many EAA functional requirements are just good web design that boosts usability for all users.
-Your site is probably closer to compliant than you think.
+2. Accessibility is Good Design: Most EAA requirements are also standard good web design.
+You’re probably closer to compliance than you think.

-3. Support Tools Exist: You don’t have to go it alone or become an accessibility guru overnight.
-Platforms like WordPress, builders like Elementor, and plugins like WP Accessibility offer practical help to implement and check accessibility.
+3. Tools Exist: You don’t need to do this alone: WordPress, Elementor, and plugins like WP Accessibility make it practical and achievable.

-The message isn’t alarm—it's awareness and thoughtful action.
+The message?
+No panic—just practical awareness and action.

-The EAA is a step toward a more inclusive digital future, a journey you can take without fear, using the resources and tools you already have.
+The EAA is a step toward a more inclusive digital future, and you can handle it using tools and best practices already available.

 References & Further Reading